- Your public IP address is the address the rest of the internet sees when your devices connect. It is assigned by your ISP, not by you.

 ipconfig

 Look for the “IPv4 Address” line under your active network adapter.
 Remember, this shows your local address, not your public one.
-To understand how these addresses relate to your network’s subnet configuration, the subnet mask displayed alongside it defines which portion of the address identifies your network vs. your device.
+The subnet mask displayed alongside the IP defines how the address is split.
+One portion identifies your network.
+The other identifies your specific device.
+Our subnet calculator works through the math.

 On macOS or Linux, open Terminal and run: